-In 2018, we received \$97.2 million in advance payments, which relate to \$146.2 million in letters of a credit for a JPF DCS contract, including the offset agreement.
+Of the standby letters of credit under our credit facility, \$86.3 million in letters of a credit relate to a JPF DCS contract, including the offset agreement.
 In the event that we default on the contract and we are unable to fulfill our contractual obligations, our customer has the ability to draw on the letters of credit.